haliphax/haliphax-dot-dev/content/posts/2011-03-17-create-anchor-links-in-twitter-status-text-with-javascript.md

 ---
 title: "Create anchor links in Twitter status text with JavaScript"
-tags: ['post', 'javascript', 'my-software', 'regex', 'twitter']
+tags: ["post", "javascript", "my-software", "regex", "twitter"]
 layout: post
 ---

-*Note: This also applies to any service using a [Twitter](https://twitter.com)-compatible API, such as [StatusNet](https://status.net) (see: [identi.ca](https://identi.ca)) with some minor configuration changes.*
+_Note: This also applies to any service using a [Twitter](https://twitter.com)-compatible API, such as [StatusNet](https://status.net) (see: [identi.ca](https://identi.ca)) with some minor configuration changes._

 As a side project, I have been working on a StatusNet (specifically, identi.ca) status feed widget for the